Leading Specialist Dental Implant Clinic in Perth

 Health insurance rebates

 If you have major dental cover with a health insurance fund, you may get a reasonable amount of money back for your dental implant procedure; however, it won’t cover everything.
 The amount of cover depends on your health insurance fund, level of cover and how many years you’ve been with the fund.
 For an accurate rebate figure, you‘ll need to have had an initial consultation at Aria Dental and an itemised treatment plan provided for you.
-You can then check this treatment plan with your health insurance provider or we can give you a rebate summary via our HICAPS machine to find out approximately how much you will be refunded.
+You can then check this treatment plan with your health insurance provider, or we can give you a rebate summary via our HICAPS machine to find out approximately how much you will be refunded.

-At Aria Dental, we provide you a detailed treatment plan and provide you with all the information about your procedure.
+At Aria Dental, we provide you with a detailed treatment plan and provide you with all the information about your procedure.
 After your dental implant have been placed, there is a level of post-treatment care and maintenance that will occur.
 The dental implant surgery is just the first step in a long relationship with your dental provider.
 The Aria Dental team will be there with you every step of the way.

 How much do Dental Implants Cost at Aria Dental?